The

 A: Generally the 32 Ohm headphones that come with portable

 audio equipment won't work in this circuit.
-The ceramic
+The ceramic earpiece

-impedance radio headphones, those might work.
+headphones, those might work.

 Q: I've read that piezo earphones like those used here have

 more than 1 Million Ohms impedance.
-Surely that is high
+Surely that is high enough to

-enough to connect directly without the transformer?
+connect directly without the transformer?

 A: This is a common misconception.
-These ceramic
+These ceramic element

-element earphones have more than 1 Meg Ohm resistance at D.C. as you
+earphones have more than 1 Meg Ohm resistance at D.C. as you would measure with a

-would measure with a multimeter, but they have quite a high
+multimeter, but they have quite a high capacitance.
+At audio

-capacitance.
-At audio sound frequencies like 1kHz, that
+sound frequencies like 1kHz, that capacitance has an impedance of

-quite high but this makes for a very poor radio if you connect the
+about 6K Ohms.
+6K is still quite high but this makes for a very

-diode to the top of the tuning coil and the other end of the diode
+poor radio if you connect the diode to the top of the tuning coil

-direct to the earpiece, as it loads the tuned circuit too heavily
+and the other end of the diode direct to the earpiece, as it loads

-giving very sloppy tuning and is also a poor power match giving
+the tuned circuit too heavily giving very sloppy tuning and is

-low sound level.
-Unfortunately you see this statement and
+also a poor power match giving low sound level.
+Unfortunately you

-circuit configuration all too often.*
+see this statement and circuit configuration all too often.

 Q: What does the ferrite rod do in this crystal set radio?